 for free or reduced-price meals under the National School Lunch Program, or (3) are

 foster youth.
-Intervention counselors are funded to provide academic and therapeutic
+Intervention counselors are funded to provide school and therapeutic

-services and coordinate services with the academic counselors, teachers and families
+services and coordinate services with the school counselors, teachers and families

 of primarily unduplicated students as part of the Local Control Accountability plan

 created by the district.
-Academic counselors are provided through general funding to
+School counselors are provided through general funding to

 support all students.

 Focal students are selected by the middle school teachers and counselors during the